America's WETLAND Videos and Public Service Announcements

 Hundreds of volunteers helped launch floating islands in a demonstration project of a new technology to protect the coast south of Houma, Louisiana, that is considered to be ground zero for coastal land loss in America.

 The Mississippi River Delta is sinking at an alarming rate.
 To make informed decisions about the actions required to fix it we need to understand how the delta was formed, its importance for both wildlife and people, as well as the causes of the precipitous land loss.
-This video reviews these concepts while guiding us on a visually stunning journey through the under-appreciated Louisiana wetlands.

 A video of the Women of the Storm press conference held in Washington, DC in March 2011 supporting the RESTORE Act that will dedicate 80% of the BP fines towards coastal restoration.